Vorlonsoft/AndroidRate/README.md

       .monitor();

   if (AppRate.with(this).getStoreType() == StoreType.GOOGLEPLAY) {
-      //Check that Google Play is available
-      if (GoogleApiAvailability.getInstance().isGooglePlayServicesAvailable(this) != ConnectionResult.SERVICE_MISSING) {
+      // Check that Google Play is available if (GoogleApiAvailability.getInstance().isGooglePlayServicesAvailable(this) != ConnectionResult.SERVICE_MISSING) {
           // Show a dialog if meets conditions AppRate.showRateDialogIfMeetsConditions(this);